Security and cryptography

 Compromised ASR DB Tokens carry hashes, not PII; trustlist is signed

-Wrong issuer impersonation BVAD iss pinned to association root JWK in CON
+Wrong-issuer impersonation BVAD iss pinned to the association root JWK in CON

-If you discover a security issue, do not file a public issue.
-Email security@connekt.nl with:
+If you discover a security issue, please don't open a public GitHub issue.
+Email [email protected] with:

-We'll acknowledge within 3 business days and aim to disclose & fix within 30 days.
+We'll acknowledge within 3 business days and aim to disclose and fix within 30 days.
+Responsible disclosure is much appreciated and we'll credit you (or stay anonymous, your call) in the release notes.